 The start of any new school year tends to bring about a mix of emotions for students.
-Many students will feel excited about the return to in-person learning resembling a more typical school year.
+Many students will feel excited about the return to school.
 Most will also feel increased worry about the year that lies ahead.
 Even children who typically adjust well to change and new situations often feel this spike in their anxiety.
-Given the extended time away since we were last in school as a collective whole five days a week, this anxiety may be a bit higher than usual for children.
 Fortunately for most, this anxiety will fade fairly quickly over the first couple of weeks.
 However, for others, it may persist and have a larger impact on a student's social and academic performance.

 Here are some ideas for parents to help ease their children's anxiety with this transition back to school.

-- Having a solid understanding of the plans for in-school learning at your school will help you to better address any of your children's concerns.
-Read e-mails and participate in any virtual meetings that your school may offer as a means to share information about return to school plans.
+- Having a solid understanding of the plans at your school for the coming year will help you to better address any of your children's concerns.
+Read e-mails and participate in any activities that your school may offer as a means to share information.

 - Have your children take advantage of any open house opportunities provided by your school in order to give them a chance to take that first small step of entering the school building.

-- Periodically check FCPS's Return to School webpage for information and resources about the return to school.
-If you have unanswered questions, reach out to your school for support.
+- If you have unanswered questions, reach out to your school for support.